 How Dinosaurs at Cabo Espichel Created European Geoheritage

-Cabo Espichel is part of the Setúbal Peninsula, just underneath the Lisbon region.
-On several of the cliffs at Cabo Espichel, you can find dinosaur tracks from the Upper Jurrasic and Lower Cretaceous.
-Surprisingly, while Lisbon is far from a ‘hidden hotspot’, Cabo Espichel remains undiscovered by the vast majority of tourists (for now).
+You’ll find Cabo Espichel on the Setúbal Peninsula, just underneath the Lisbon region.
+On several of the cliffs at Cabo Espichel, you can retrace dinosaur tracks from the Upper Jurrasic and Lower Cretaceous.
+Lisbon is far from a ‘hidden hotspot’ nowadays.
+But surprisingly, the majority of tourists doesn’t seem to know about Cabo Espichel (for now).
 Maybe that’s a good thing, but I will tell you this: if you’re a fellow history nerd and like a little taste of adventure, you’ll want to see this unique piece of European geoheritage for your own eyes.